How to Set a Good Example Online

 Join our weekly newsletter to learn about the 100+ App Reviews at SmartSocial.com

 Parents and Teachers: This app is listed in the SmartSocial.com Red Zone.
 We believe this app is not safe for students to use without adult supervision.
 Join our weekly newsletter to learn about the 100+ App Reviews at SmartSocial.com

 Parents and Teachers: This app is listed as a Dangerous Social Media Challenge.
 Knowing about social media challenges before your teen does can help you keep them safe before an incident occurs.
 Join our weekly newsletter to learn about the 100+ App Reviews at SmartSocial.com

 When it comes to learning responsible social media and internet use, kids are best guided by observing positive behaviors.
-It’s important to model positive behavior and set a good example online because kids will witness adults using devices long before they ever get access to one.
+It's important to model positive behavior and set a good example online, as kids will witness adults using devices long before they ever get access to one.